Thomas-Delany/English_Reservoir/README.md

 Later on, in 2024, I will embark on my second project which shall be the creation of a new infrastructure for our subdomain (https://cursos.englishreservoir.com/) which will use Moodle and the PHP programming language for the backend.

 Our YouTube channels are where we upload loads of free English learning content.
 It's here, where you can get a good idea of the layout, style and teaching method of our English courses:

-Our main YouTube channel in English: https://www.youtube.com/@EnglishReservoir
+Our main YouTube channel in English https://www.youtube.com/@EnglishReservoir

-Our YouTube channel in Spanish: https://www.youtube.com/@EnglishReservoirES
+Our YouTube channel in Spanish https://www.youtube.com/@EnglishReservoirES

 Thomas Delany